DworkinLab/WingShapeBSA/README.md

 This project consists of two primary "experiments":

 1. Response to selection.
-Using a sythetic outbread population, lines were selected for 7 generations based on similarity to shape chage vector (either *ds* or *emc*).
+Using a synthetic outbred population, lines were selected for 7 generations based on similarity to shape change vector (either *ds* or *emc*).
 Pools consist of 75 individuals in each of three replicates (A,B,C) for each of the selection treatments (UP, DOWN, CONTROL)

 2. Natural populations.
 Cohorts were collected from 4 natural populations in Michigan and phenotyped based on similarity to the focal gene (*ds* or *neur*) shape change vector.
 Pools consist of the most extreme individuals from the corresponding distributions.
 Pools consist of 75 individuals for each pool, within each of the 4 populations.